lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 #### Azure Databricks
 - ⚠️ Host big data service, which can serve as data source for machine learning algorithms.
 #### Azure Language Understanding (LUIS)
-- ⚠️ Develop an AI app that accepts requests through chat, applies NlP and can be hosted on Azure.
+- ⚠️ Develop an AI app that accepts requests through chat, applies NLP and can be hosted on Azure.
 ---
 ### IoT
 #### Azure IoT Edge